MaJerle/lwesp/docs/api-reference/esp/pbuf.rst

 Reference counter
 ^^^^^^^^^^^^^^^^^

-Reference counter holds number of references (or variables) pointing to one block.
+Reference counter holds number of references (or variables) pointing to this block.
 It is used to properly handle memory free operation, especially when *pbuf* is used by lib core and application layer.

 .. note::